network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 - Modify game logic (Involves code)

 ## Disassemble the game (Optional)
-If your mod involves code, you may need to disassemble the game first.
-There are tools that help you do this job.
+If you need game assets or want to inspect game code, you may need to disassemble the game first.
+There are tools that help you on this.
 You can extract game assets with AssetRipper ([Link](https://github.com/AssetRipper/AssetRipper/releases)) and view code with Dnspy ([Link](https://github.com/dnSpy/dnSpy/releases)).

 In AssetRipper: File > Open Folder > Select `LONESTAR` directory (Find the path in Steam, as shown in the picture below)